dokku/dokku-scheduler-kubernetes/README.md

 ### `pre-deploy-kubernetes-apply`

 - Description: Allows a user to interact with the `deployment|service` manifest after it has been submitted.
-- Invoked by: `scheduler-deploy` trigger
+- Invoked by: `scheduler-deploy` trigger and `scheduler-kubernetes:show-manifest`
 - Arguments: `$APP` `$PROC_TYPE` `$MANIFEST_FILE` `MANIFEST_TYPE`
 - Example: